ScotGEM LaunchpadImportant things to do before coming to the University as an entrant on the ScotGEM (MB ChB) Programme

 You will need these documents when you are in St Andrews:

-- Driving License or an alternative formal piece of identification with your address (a bank statement is a good example).
+- Driving Licence or an alternative formal piece of identification with your address (a bank statement is a good example).

 - Birth Certificate (not a copy)